haslo/devin_compliments_extension/README.md

 1. Open the Chrome browser.
 2. Navigate to `chrome://extensions/`.
 3. Enable 'Developer mode' at the top right.
-4. Click 'Load unpacked' and select the extension directory.
+4. Click 'Load unpacked' and select the `build/` directory.
 5. The extension should now be installed and can be tested.

 ## Files